 Are There Any Contraindications Associated with Dental Bridge?

 Generally, the dentist does not use a dental bridge if one of the abutment teeth or neighboring teeth are infected.
 When a root is too short or the patient suffers from advanced periodontal disease, he or she can also refuse to use abutment teeth which would then be too unstable.
 Finally, if the missing teeth are too numerous or there are no longer any teeth adjacent to the one you want to replace, it seems difficult to install a bridge.
-Fortunately, other solutions exist in this condition, such as dental implant.
+Fortunately, other solutions exist in this condition, such as dental implants.

 Our team will dedicate their effort and time to help you choose the clinic best for you.
 Our goal is not just to find ‘a doctor’ for you, but to find ‘the right doctor’.